Florence's path: Track the tropical storm here

 Where is the hurricane now?

-The storm is about 50 miles west-southwest of Wilmington, North Carolina and 25 miles northeast of Myrtle Beach, South Carolina, the NHC said Friday in an 5 p.m.
+The storm is about 25 miles west of Myrtle Beach, South Carolina and 40 miles south-southeast of Florence, South Carolina, the NHC said Saturday in a 2 a.m.
 ET advisory.

 WHAT IS THE SAFFIR-SIMPSON HURRICANE WIND SCALE?

-The center also warned “catastrophic freshwater flooding is expected over portions of North and South Carolina.”
+The center also warned “catastrophic freshwater flooding expected over portions of North and South Carolina.”

 What else should I know?